We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

-It’s much more difficult to train 2 dogs in one household at the same time.
+It’s much more difficult to train two dogs in one household at the same time.

-Training issues aside, it’s just flat out harder than you think raising 2 puppies at once.
+Training issues aside, it’s just flat out harder than you think raising two puppies at once!

-In fact, if you are buying from a reputable breeder, they usually will not allow 2 puppies to leave their premises bound for the same home.
+In fact, if you’re getting your puppies from a reputable breeder, they usually will not allow two puppies to leave their premises bound for the same home.

 To give you some idea of what’s in store for you…

-If you bring home 2 puppies, you will most likely have to deal with these types of issues:
+If you bring home two puppies, you will most likely have to deal with these types of issues: